Resource Recovery & Waste Management Facilities

 Our standard waste service is made up of the following kerbside collections:

-It is a NSW Environment Protection Authority (EPA) recommended best practice waste service.
+Council's household waste service is a NSW Environment Protection Authority (EPA) recommended best practice waste service.

 If the standard service does not suit your household, alternative bin sizes include: